Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/2-ods-api/getting-started/source-code-installation/readme.md

 ## Code Generation During Build

-The following diagram shows how MeatEd generated artifacts are used to create the API for the Ed-Fi ODS using code generators within the solution.
+The following diagram shows how MetaEd generated artifacts are used to create the API for the Ed-Fi ODS using code generators within the solution.
 Code generation uses Api Model JSON file to understand the structure that it uses to generate data access code.
 Code generation also depends on the